fabiohecht/techbierkafkastreamsexercise/README.md

 **Run the Kafka Streams Application**

-It has a simple main method that must be called.
+Kafka Streams application are normal Java applications.
+Just run StreamExpenses's main method.
 In IntelliJ you can use Shift+F10 or click the green play icon.

 **Run a console consumer**

-On a terminal window, use the console consumer to view the contents of the employeeexpense topic.
+Use two terminal windows to view the contents of the in topic.

 **Run the Java Avro producer**

 Run the producer built before with Avro.

-**Exercise**
+# Exercise 7

 In src/main/resources/avro